darrenjw/BWK/README.md

 Initially just Wilkinson's C code for block updating MCMC algorithm.

+Building this requires the [GSL](https://www.gnu.org/software/gsl/).
+On Debian-derived Linux distributions, this should just require the packages `gsl-bin` and `libgsl-dev`.
+There will be similar packages on other Linux and Unix-like systems.
+Then, just typing `make` in the relevant directory should build and run the code.
+See the `Makefile` for further details.

-Hope to find Boys' Fortran code for RJ-MCMC algorithm at some point.
+I hope to find Boys' Fortran code for RJ-MCMC algorithm at some point.